Red Wasps in Northwest Louisiana: Identification, Risks & Prevention

 Are red wasps aggressive?

-What attracts red wasps?
+What attracts red wasps to homes and yards?

 • Flowering plants provide a source of nectar.